seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

 Returning to a previous state and re-starting the solver will reproduce the exact same results (assuming no parameter changes, of course).

-Storing the state has two advantages:
+Storing the state has (at least) two use cases:

-(a) it allows to pause the computation,  e.g. to reboot, and restart, or to
+(a) It allows to pause the computation, e.g. to reboot, or to
     transfer to another machine without having to start from the beginning again.
-(b) It allows to start from the same position with different parameter sets,
+(b) It allows to repeatedly re-start from the same position with
+    different parameter sets,
     in particular when trying to navigate through a difficult, badly conditioned area.